jdevfullstack-tutorials/code-testing/README.md

 # What Is Code Testing
-I was too much intimidated by the concept of code testing.
+I was too intimidated by the concept of code testing.
 Why will you test your code in the first place?
 Do you not trust your own code?
 Will it